Natedude/Freshwater/credentials/README.md

 5. Database username: root
 6. Database password: csc848-648-star
 7. Database name: sfsc-db
-8. This database can only be accessed logged in to the cloud
+8. This database can only be accessed while logged in to the cloud
 ```
 mysql --host=35.235.89.112  --user=root --password="csc848-648-star"
 ```